Nat Cook is the Member for Hurtle Vale and Minister for Human Services in the South Australian Parliament.

 Nat is honoured to hold the title of Associate Professor with the School of Nursing and Midwifery University of South Australia.

 Nat is an active member of the local community and a dedicated Mum.

-As Shadow Minister for Human Services Nat is committed to contributing to public policy that in particular strengthens the community and supports vulnerable South Australians with advocacy in key areas including Disability, Housing and Homelessness.
+As Minister for Human Services Nat is committed to contributing to public policy that in particular strengthens the community and supports vulnerable South Australians with advocacy in key areas including Disability, Housing and Homelessness.